-In defining gratitude, we established that gratitude is a feeling you experience in response to something good happening, most typically toward someone for giving you something you wanted.
+Gratitude is a feeling you experience in response to something you want, such as a desired outcome or someone giving you a gift.
 The challenge with focusing solely on gratitude is that it is highly dependent on external circumstances outside of your individual control.
 Gratitude comes easily when things are going well, but how can you connect with gratitude when life inevitably gets challenging?

 From Gratitude to Gratefulness

 As Br.
 David-Steindl Rast says, “We cannot be grateful for all that a given moment brings us; yet, in any given moment, we can be grateful for something.
 The gift within the gift of any given moment is opportunity.”
-When you learn to cultivate an internal quality of gratefulness on a daily basis, you recognize that you possess the ability to bring gratitude to life.
+When you practice grateful living on a daily basis, you recognize that you possess the ability to courageously live life to its fullness.

 Deepening Resources: